The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 How to get to Taman Negara:

-The charming, preserved colonial city of Malacca/ Melaka is a beautiful escape from bustling Kuala Lumpur and shouldn’t be left off your Malaysia itinerary.
+The charming, old colonial trading port city of Melaka (also known as Malacca) shouldn’t be left off your Malaysia itinerary.

-Like Penang, you can see, taste and feel the multicultural history of Malacca by exploring the historic lanes, mosques, temples and churches of the old town.
+Like Penang, it has a UNESCO World Heritage old city.
+You can see, taste and feel the multicultural history of Malacca by exploring the historic lanes, colorful street art, mosques, temples and churches of the old town.

 Where to stay in Melaka: